joshuamhtsang/jenkins_and_docker/README.md

 ## Setting up SSH keypair in Jenkins container.

 This is needed in order for Jenkins to clone code from your Github.
-Like above, get a bash shell up in the Jenkins container.
+Git a bash shell up in the Jenkins container (docker exec -it <jenkins_container_name> bash).
 Then, do:

 $ ssh-keygen